YoranFox/ICOMMHA/Tutorial.md

 # NestJS auto DTO conversion with interceptor
 In this tutorial we will be discussing the possibilities and technical aspects of a auto DTO transformer when using NestJS.
 Once you start using NestJS you will find that using DTO's for your enteties and data objects is a important step.
 We will be taking this even one step further by allowing you to define your DTO's and transform them without having to program a extra transformation step for each endpoint.

+## Content
+* Prerequisite
+* Why use a DTO
+* Automatic transformation
+* Conclusion with extra examples

-## Setup
+## Prerequisite

 ### Packages used
 - class-transformer https://github.com/typestack/class-transformer